Caching queries#

 Making the same request repeatedly can use a lot of bandwidth, slow down your code and may result in your IP being banned.

-pandas-datareader allows you to cache queries using requests_cache by passing a requests_cache.Session to DataReader or Options using the session parameter.
+pandas-datareader allows you to cache queries using requests_cache by passing a requests_cache.Session to DataReader using the session parameter.

-Below is an example with Yahoo!
-Finance.
-The session parameter is implemented for all datareaders.
+Below is an example with FRED.
+The session parameter is implemented for the maintained public data readers.

 In [1]: import pandas_datareader.data as web